thisisobate/kyverno-website/src/content/docs/policies/tekton/require-tekton-namespace-pipelinerun/require-tekton-namespace-pipelinerun.md

     policies.kyverno.io/subject: PipelineRun
     kyverno.io/kyverno-version: 1.7.2
     policies.kyverno.io/minversion: 1.7.0
-    kyverno.io/kubernetes-version: "1.23"
+    kyverno.io/kubernetes-version: '1.23'
     policies.kyverno.io/description: >-
       A Namespace is required for a PipelineRun and may not be set to `default`.
 spec:
   validationFailureAction: Audit
   background: true
   rules:
     - name: check-pipelinerun-namespace
       match:
         any:
           - resources:
               kinds:
                 - PipelineRun
       preconditions:
         all:
           - key: "{{ request.operation || 'BACKGROUND' }}"
             operator: Equals
             value: CREATE
       validate:
-      message: "A namespace is required and may not be set to default."
+        message: 'A namespace is required and may not be set to default.'
         pattern:
           metadata:
-          namespace: "!default"
+            namespace: '!default'
 ```